teacupwoozy/ExcelDataCleaningTips/README.md

 This looks at this cell: `P.O.
 BOX 76655, 20013` and brings over all of the text up until one character before it sees the comma!

+### Concatenate
+`=C2&" "&C3'
+This combines the string from C2 and C3 together with a space between.

 ### Pivot Tables
 * Insert/PivotTable/OK